 Josh BULL: These interjections just keep getting better.
 The member for Frankston is doing his best to throw me in the final 30 seconds, and maybe he is doing a good job at that.
-We of course are focused on making sure that we are supporting every single Victorian, whether it is through this bill or whether it is through the range of programs and initiatives that have been announced in the budget
+We of course are focused on making sure that we are supporting every single Victorian, whether it is through this bill or whether it is through the range of programs and initiatives that have been announced in the budget or over the past three or four months and beyond.
+We remain committed to supporting everyone, and that is in stark contrast to what we see from the other side.

 Tim RICHARDSON (Mordialloc) (18:33): I tell you what, Acting Speaker Mercurio, it is great to see you in the chair.
 We have had the member for Box Hill and now the member for Hastings just absolutely dominating in the Speaker's chair.
 It is great to rise to speak on the Corrections Legislation Amendment Bill 2025.
-I wondered, where are all the coalition members right now?
+I wondered, 'Where are all the coalition members right now?'
 And I thought, 'At 6:37 pm, what normally happens around this time?'
-And I thought, 'It is the Herald Sun's filing time.'
+And I thought, 'It's the Herald Sun's filing time.'
 Everyone is backgrounding on that side on who is who in the zoo, because I cannot imagine why, on a law and order corrections bill, we would have no presence in here other than the shadow minister, who carries a big load, and the member for Caulfield, who I will come to on his amendment, which I think is a bit clunky.
 But I thought, 'It's Herald Sun filing time.'
 They have all gone on to the phones or on the text messages now.
 The Hunger Games continue, and that is what we will see tomorrow night down at admin at Liberal HQ as we see another corrections frame come in that is just absolutely extraordinary.

 You just wonder why, on such a significant bill, on a corrections bill, on a law and order discussion that those opposite have constantly talked about, constantly politicised and narrated, there is no presence here whatsoever.
 I cannot understand how they have just exhausted the speaking list.
-And I know the member for Caulfield's back is sore because he is carrying that team, like he does a lot in this space.
-He does a lot of the time, and maybe he is the next big contender, but we just do not see it, because this is a really important bill in a number of frames.
-I will go to corrections, but I will also talk in this contribution about the changes to the serious offenders and also the discussion around changes to parole, which I think are the clarifications there.

-But just on the corrections staff, we are just a little while away from the opening of the new corrections facility, Western Plains Correctional Centre, after which another thousand maximum security beds will be in the corrections system.
+And I know the member for Caulfield's back is sore because he is carrying that team, like he does a lot in this space - he does a lot of the time, and maybe he is the next big contender - but we just do not see it, because this is a really important bill in a number of frames.
+I will go to corrections, but I will also talk in this contribution about the changes to the serious offenders provisions and also the discussion around changes to parole, which I think are the clarifications there.
+But on the corrections staff, we are a little while away from the opening of the new corrections facility, Western Plains Correctional Centre, after which another thousand maximum security beds will be in the corrections system.
 We have invested heavily in supporting our Victoria Police members - the biggest in the nation in community safety and outreach.
 We know that there needs to be a crime prevention frame, but there is huge accountability that needs to be had for those that are committing high harms across various categories.
 I see that in the prevention of family violence and just in recent reporting around the tens of thousands of people who use violence.
 This is, in the Victoria Police deputy commissioner and assistant commissioner's own words to us in briefings recently, 'half of police work'.
 That is the impact each and every day.